 We first apply the LPI to a laboratory of US commercial banks and bond mutual funds from 2011 to 2017.
-We find that fund shares provide a significant amount of liquidity relative to uninsured deposits.
-As of 2017, a dollar invested in uninsured bank deposits provides 19.0 cents more upon early withdrawal than under direct liquidation of the underlying portfolio; whereas a dollar invested in redeemable bond shares provides 4.8 cents more than under direct liquidation.
-In other words, liquidity provided by bond mutual fund shares amounts to a quarter of the liquidity provided by bank deposits.
-In the cross-section, more liquidity is provided by funds with outflows less sensitive to economic fluctuations and by banks with a higher incidence of deposit insurance.
+We find that fund shares provide a significant amount of liquidity relative to uninsured bank deposits.
+As of 2017, a dollar invested in redeemable bond shares provides 4.8 cents more than under direct liquidation, while a dollar invested in uninsured bank deposits provides 19.0 cents more.
+In other words, the liquidity provided by bond mutual fund shares amounts to one-quarter of the liquidity provided by bank deposits.
+In the cross-section, more liquidity is provided by funds with outflows less sensitive to economic fluctuations and by banks with a higher fraction of insured deposits.
 In the time series, the gap in liquidity production capacity between banks and funds has increasingly narrowed from 2011 to 2017.
-We find evidence that the decline in the bank-find LPi gap is driven by an expansion in central bank reserves following Quantitative Easing and the implementation of the Liquidity Coverage Ratio.
-Both policies increase the proportion of liquid assets on bank balance sheets, which raises the direct liquidation value of the portfolio and shrinks the capacity for liquidity provision by banks.
+We find evidence that the decline in the bank-fund LPI gap is driven by an expansion in central bank reserves following Quantitative Easing and the implementation of the Liquidity Coverage Ratio.
+Both policies increase the proportion of liquid assets on bank balance sheets, which raises the asset portfolio's direct liquidation value and shrinks the capacity for liquidity provision.

-The LPI is designed to serve as a consistent measure of liquidity provision in practice, where flows and portfolio choices of financial institutions may be influenced by the regulatory environment.
-To isolate the impact of contractual forms on liquidity provision, we further use the LPI to perform several additional checks.
-First, we limit deposit flows to the uninsured portion of bank deposits, which are are consistent with demandable debt in our model.
+We further explore the drivers of the bank-fund LPI gap.
+The LPI is designed to serve as a consistent measure of liquidity provision in practice, where financial institutions' outflows and portfolio choices may be influenced by the regulatory environment.
+Thus, we perform a number of additional checks to isolate the impact of contractual forms on liquidity provision.
+First, we already focus on uninsured deposits only in calculating bank LPIs, which is consistent with the demandable debt in our model.
 Nevertheless, explicit and implicit guarantees may still indirectly affect the estimated LPI of uninsured deposits through equilibrium flows and portfolio choice.
-To this end, we use cross-sectional variation in bank liability structure to project that a hypothetical bank without any deposit insurance or non-deposit liabilities bank provides two-thirds of the estimated average bank LPI.
-These results imply that the bulk of bank-find LPI gap arises from the use of demandable debt versus equity.
+To this end, we further use cross-sectional variation in banks' liability structure to project that a hypothetical bank without any deposit insurance or non-deposit liabilities provides two-thirds of the estimated average bank LPI.
+These results imply that the bulk of the bank-fund LPI gap arises from the use of demandable debt versus equity.